prajwalthakur/ros2_motion_planning_suite/README.md

 ## Use Case
-I started this project to study an algorithm and software development for Autonomous Vehicle system by myself.
-You can also use this repo for your own studying, education, researching and development.
+I initiated this project to independently study algorithms and software development for autonomous vehicle systems.
+This repository is also available for your personal use in studying, education, research, or development.

-If this project helps your task, please let me know by creating a issue.
+If this project supports your work or contributes to your tasks, please feel free to inform me by creating an issue.
-Any paper, animation, video as your output, always welcome!!
-It will encourage me to continue this project.

 ## Contribution